houmain/gpupad/README.md

 - **Call** -
 Most prominently are the draw and the compute calls.
 Whenever the session is evaluated, all active calls are evaluated in consecutive order.
 They can be de-/activated using the checkbox.
-The elapsed time of each call is output to the *Message* window (measured using OpenGL timer queries).
+The elapsed time of each call is output to the *Message* window (measured using GPU timer queries).

 - **Program** -
 Consists of one or multiple shaders, which are linked together, so they can be used by draw or compute calls.

 - **Texture** -
 All kind of color, depth or stencil textures can be created.
 They serve as sample sources, image in- and outputs and target attachments.
 They can be backed by files.
-The texture's images can also be explicitly set (for custom mip levels, cube maps&hellip;).

 - **Target** -
-Specifies where draws calls should render to (it corresponds to an OpenGL *FBO*).
+Specifies where draws calls should render to.
 Multiple images can be attached.
-Depending on the attached image's type, different OpenGL states can be configured.
+Depending on the attached image's type, different render states can be configured.

 - **Binding** -
-Allows to bind data to a program's uniforms, samplers, images, buffers and to select shader subroutines.
+Allows to bind data to a program's uniforms, samplers, images and buffers.
 A binding affects all subsequent calls, until it is replaced by a binding with the same name, or the scope ends (see *Groups*).
 The name of a binding needs to match the name of a program's binding points.

 - **Buffer** -
 Buffer blocks define the structure of a region within a binary.
 They consist of rows with multiple fields of some data type.
 Buffers can be backed by binary files.